ImroseSingh/Fetchinfo/README.md

 This home work was to write a code with external -based APIs During building this code  to retreive a user's repositories and to check the number of reposities of a user

-In this Home work i designed
+In this i designed two test cases to chexk if the code is working properly in which it test the